Praveendwivedi/AI-Assistant-Frontend/README.md

 Together, they enable seamless app installations and task automation based on user inputs, providing a more intuitive and functional interface.

-✨ Key Features
-Absolutely!
-Here's a more professional version of your project's key features, suitable for documentation, presentations, or submissions:

 🔑 Key Features
 Natural Language Command Processing